-Visual Basic is a Microsoft Windows programming Language.
-Visual Basic programs are created in an Integrated Development Environment (IDE).
-The IDE allows the programmer to create, run and debug Visual Basic programs conveniently.
-IDEs allow a programmer to create working programs in a fraction of the time that it would normally take to code programs without using IDEs.
-The process of rapidly creating an application is typically referred to as Rapid Application Development(RAD).
+Visual Basic is a Microsoft Windows programming Language.Visu Basic programs are created in an Integrated Development Environment (IDE) 7 le IDE allows the programmer to create, run and debug Visual Basic programs conversion in the integrated Development is a fraction of the time that it would normally take to code programs without using IDEs.
+The process of apidly creating an application is typically referred to as Rapid Application Deveropment (RAD).
 Visual Basic is the world's most widely used RAD language.

 Visual Basic is derived from the BASIC programming language.
-Visual Basic is a distinctly different language providing powerfull features such as graphical user interfaces, even handling, access to the Win32 API, object-oriented features, error handling, structured programming, and much more.
+Visu Basic is a distinctly different language providing powerfull features such as graphial user interfaces, even handling, access to the Win32 API, object-oriented feature, error handling, structured programming, and much more.